managervcf/lost-in-a-postcard/README.md

 ## Lost in a Postcard

 A photography portfolio site built with React on the front-end.
 It uses GraphQL and Apollo Client to communicate with the back-end.
 The server exposes a single GraphQL endpoint and it is built with Apollo Server, Mongoose and MongoDB.
-It features JWT authentication and takes advantage of the AWS S3 cloud storage.
+It features JWT authentication and uses the AWS S3 cloud storage.

 ## Development